M7Ray/Heart-Disease-Detection/README.md

     the Decision Tree Classifier achieved a high accuracy in predicting heart failure.
 These findings could potentially assist healthcare professionals in identifying patients who are at high risk of heart failure and provide timely interventions.

-The heart failure dataset used in this project is available on Kaggle and can be accessed [here](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction?resource=download)
+The dataset used in this project is available on Kaggle and can be accessed [here](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction?resource=download)

 # Reading and Cleaning The Data